copperwater/xNetHack/doc/xnh-changelog-6.0.md

   anger by 1 in addition to its sizeable alignment penalty.
 - Monsters will ignore Elbereth and scare monster scrolls if you are generating conflict.
+- A cursed amulet of life saving only works 50% of the time.

 ### Interface changes